 You will also need to bring the following to the first session:

 You should possess good numeracy and literacy skills and ideally have GCSE Maths at Grade A*-C, or an equivalent qualification.
-(This could be Open College of the North West (OCNW) Stage A Units or a Level 2 Numeracy qualification).
-If you do not have a maths qualification at this level you will be required to take a Skills Check to assess the level you are currently working at.
-The Skills Check may reveal that it is in your best interests to guide you towards a different course which will more effectively meet your needs.
-In this case you will be provided with full advice and guidance.

-You will also need to bring the following to the first session:

-You should possess good numeracy and literacy skills and ideally have GCSE Maths at Grade A*-C, or an equivalent qualification.
 If you do not have a maths qualification at this level you will be required to complete a diagnostic assessment to assess the level you are currently working at.